MicrosoftDocs/dynamics365-guidance/guidance/resources/fs-resource-cell-template.md

 ***Applies to: Dynamics 365 Field Service***

-The schedule board is a key tool for dispatchers that want to book and manage frontline workers and other resources in Dynamics 365 Field Service.
+The schedule board is a key tool for dispatchers who want to book and manage frontline workers and other resources in Dynamics 365 Field Service.
 It can be extended and customized to address business-specific use cases.
 This article explains how to customize the schedule board to show additional information for each resource.

 In this sample template, the resource card shows if the resource is a member of a specific crew by showing the crew's name.
 If a resource is a member of more than one crew, it shows instead the number of crews that they're a member of.
 The sample solution also considers the schedule board date range while evaluating crew membership for the resources.